Click here to download the 2019 Scavenger Hunt Map

 - Walk through the vendors at the 4th of July Celebration at Kimmel Park!
 This is the best route for very young children.
 If they can write, they can play!

-- Take a walking tour around the City of Mill City and visit the approximately 25 participating business and non-profit organizations.
+- Take a walking tour around the City of Mill City and visit the participating business and non-profit organizations.
 For each stop you make, you earn more raffle tickets!

-- Hop in your car (or carpool) and take a scenic small town drive through the cities of Stayton, Lyons and Gates.
+- Hop in your car (or carpool) and take a scenic small town drive through the cities of Stayton, Lyons.
 The farther you go from Kimmel Park, the more raffle tickets you’ll earn for each location that you visit!

 - Jump on Facebook and discover a few places on social media!
 Since some of our businesses are home based, you can find them online, while you earn more raffle tickets!